EEOB-BioData/BCB546X-R/index.md

 Note that in this course we will focus on the subset of the R language that allows you to conduct _exploratory data analysis (EDA)_.
-There are many resources on campus and elsewhere to explore the aother aspects of R.
+There are many resources on campus and elsewhere to explore the other aspects of R.

 > ## Additional resources
 >